Open main menu Close main menu

 • Emphasis on self-directed learning, with assessment and feedback throughout the programme, and exams at the end.

-• A mix of on-campus block courses (with lectures, tutorials, team-based problem solving, research, discussions and student presentations), eLearning and assignments.
+• A mix of on-campus block courses (lectures, tutorials, team-based problem solving, research, discussions, and student presentations), eLearning, and assignments.

-• Gain exposure and experience to a wide number of construction software
+• Gain exposure and experience with a wide number of construction software

 Qualification

-To graduate you’ll need 120 credits, 75 of which need to be at level 7.
-See courses below for your options.
+To graduate, you’ll need 120 credits, 75 of which need to be at level 7.
+See the courses below for your options.

-Once you've successfully completed this programme pathway you'll receive the qualification: Graduate Diploma in Construction Project Management.
+Once you've completed this programme pathway, you'll receive the Graduate Diploma in Construction Project Management qualification.

 Admission requirements